+Lacey joined the staff at Kentucky Youth Advocates in 2002 and served in many roles at the organization – including being a deputy director.
+She is adept at designing, initiating and sustaining a variety of projects and programs in several portfolio arenas, including health, early childhood and child welfare.
 She has lead many efforts to convene and train advocates and volunteers in sharing their point of view with decision makers.
 Lacey was the founding leader of the decade-old Children’s Advocacy at the Capitol campaign as well as the designer and facilitator of several Child Advocacy Fellowships.
 She collaborated with national foundations and organizations to bring critical advocacy funding into the state to make Kentucky the best place in America to be young.

 Lacey completed an 18 month leadership program hosted by the Annie E. Casey Foundation designed to equip state level child advocates with leadership and facilitation skills.
 The Leadership Institute for State Based Advocates focused on a Results Based Leadership and Accountability model.
 Lacey teaches masters level social welfare policy courses at the University of Louisville, Kent School of Social Work.

-Marta Maria Miranda-Straub
+Marta Maria Miranda-Straub, MSW

 Owner, Catapult Now, LLC

 Marta is a Latina woman who has spent her life working towards building equity, inclusion and creating systems change.
 Her activism has focused on advancing social and economic justice for marginalized communities.
 She lives and works at the intersection of identities, ethnicity, race, gender and sexualities, applying an intersectional feminist lense to all that she does.